xcart/xcart-docs/_pages/kb_en/modules/xc4_to_xc5_migration_wizard/how_xc4_to_xc5_migration_wizard_works.md

 * 10 products from one of the categories.

 After a migration has been completed in the **Demo migration** mode, a link to the category with the migrated data is provided so the user can review the product list and pagination).
 The rest of the X-Cart 4 store data (settings, zone, content, etc.) is migrated in full.

+## Partial migration (Skip previously migrated data)
+The user of the module "XC4 to XC5 Migration wizard" who has already performed a demo/partial migration of store data from an X-Cart 4 store to X-Cart 5 may choose to run another partial migration of store data to complete the transfer of data from X-Cart 4 to X-Cart 5 skipping any previously migrated X-Cart entities to save time.
+To do so, they need to select the option **Skip previously migrated data** at the step "5.
+Transfer" of the migration wizard.